-- 3 There is a proposal to build a new shopping centre. - a Describe how a geographer would be able to find out what local people thought about the proposal.
+- 3 There is a proposal to build a new shopping centre. - a Describe how a geographer would be able to find out what local people thought about the proposal. - b What two additional issues may be linked to this geographical inquiry into the construction of a new shopping centre?
+One issue should relate to the natural environment and one should relate to the built environment.

-4 Develop five questions that may assist a geographer in conducting an inquiry into the proposed development of a new shopping centre within their local area.
+4 Develop five questions that may assist a geographer in conducting an inquiry into the proposed development of a new shopping centre within his or her local area.
 Create a planning table similar to that used in the text for the inquiry into Uluru (Source GT.11).